 - 2. Report of spenddown, confirmation and payment - a.
-Provider/Facility reports the Individual's incurred costs that count toward the spenddown amount . - b.
-Facility confirms Medicaid assignment after spenddown processing. - c.
+Provider collects required financial information during, the treatment episode, to include income, income source and number of supported individuals in the household. - b.
+Provider/Facility reports the Individual's incurred costs that count toward the spenddown amount . - c.
+Facility confirms Medicaid assignment after spenddown processing. - d.
 Facility submits invoices for payment of the agreed spenddown amount to the North Sound BH-ASO monthly.

 \Fax documentation of incurred medical expenses to the statewide fax number 1-888-338-7410.
 Providers with authorization from the individuals may call 1-877-501-2233 to inquire about status and/or request urgent processing.
 If urgent medical need is required, processing occurs within two business days or less.
 Regular processing is completed with 2 business days.
 Responsible Party.
 North Sound BH-ASO Management Activity.